Do you wonder how snakes hunt?

 The tongue’s forked nature allows the snake to detect the exact direction from which a “smell” is coming.

-At night, snakes also use infrared vision, which relies on heat to illuminate prey in the vicinity.
+Snakes also use infrared vision at night, which relies on heat to illuminate prey in the vicinity.

-They can see the raw image and shape of their prey, an adaptation which allows them to find warm-blooded mammals in the wild with little light.
+They can see their prey’s raw image and shape, an adaptation that allows them to find warm-blooded mammals in the wild with little light.

 The vertical pupils notorious in snakes help with this night vision by enhancing the images.